 Fish Lake Valley Hot Springs is located about 20 minutes from downtown Dyer, or a little more than an hour from Tonopah.
 This county-managed hot spring is open to the public, and boasts an impressive flow into an established small concrete tub, complete with a stepladder and handrails.
 The overflow from this main source runs into adjacent natural pools surrounded by marshy vegetation and an abundance of wildlife.

 Travel Nevada PRO TIP: Try and time your trip to Fish Lake Valley Hot Springs with a new moon cycle.
 Though stargazing in this part of the state always promises quite a show, stargazing conditions on completely dark, cold and clear nights in Fish Lake Valley are next level.
 Summer months typically serve up prime Milky Way stargazing, and be sure to try and catch Lyrids Meteor Shower in the spring and Perseid in late summer.

-This beautiful marsh also promises some cool birding and wildlife spotting opportunities.
-Sure, a lake being named Fish Lake might not be out of the ordinary, but the fish that call Fish Lake Valley home are, in fact, special.
-Yep, keep your eyes peeled for large schools of GOLDFISH scooting around in the warm ponds year-round.
-Set up at a picnic table and enjoy your day outdoors.
+This beautiful marsh also promises some cool birding and wildlife spotting opportunities, too.
+Sure, a lake named Fish Lake Valley might not be out of the ordinary, but the fish who call Fish Lake Valley home, are in fact, special.
+Keep your eyes peeled for large schools of goldfish found within the warm ponds year-round.

-Best yet, make your excursion to this remote gem a weekend getaway by bagging Boundary and camping overnight at Fish Lake Valley Hot Springs.
-Or, plan on camping out there and using Fish Lake Valley as a home base for off-roading to the nearby ghost towns of Silver Peak, Blair, and Candelaria.
+Make your excursion to this remote Nevada hot spring a weekend getaway by summiting Boundary Peak, and camping overnight at Fish Lake Valley Hot Well.
+Then, spend the rest of the weekend off-roading and exploring the nearby Nevada ghost towns of Silver Peak, Blair, Gold Point and Candelaria.